 Have you been turned on to composting yet?
 Spreading a layer of compost on top of your gardens returns much-needed nutrients to the soil and helps with water retention.
 Healthier soil actually absorbs more water and retains it for longer, reducing the need for water.

 4. Water Only When You Have To

 Only water your lawn when it needs it.
 Not sure how to tell?
 Step on your lawn and look to see whether the grass rebounds.
 If it doesn’t spring back, it’s time to water.
 For gardens, you can check the soil to see if it looks dry under the mulch or ground cover, or get a sensor that goes into the ground and tells you when it’s time to water.

 5. Plan For The Best Times To Water

-Always plan your watering times when you can take best advantage of temperature and weather.
-For instance, try to water in early morning, when it’s cool, so that the water will sink into the ground instead of evaporating.
-You should also avoid watering when it’s windy, since you will have less control over where the water goes.
+Always plan your watering times when you can take the best advantage of temperature and weather.
+For instance, try to water in the early morning, when it’s cool so that the water will sink into the ground instead of evaporating.
+You should also avoid watering when it’s windy since you will have less control over where the water goes.

 6. Utilize An Eco-Friendly Watering System

 There are many various watering systems that can help you minimize your water usage.
 The most common and most basic is the timed sprinklers, which allows you to set your sprinklers to come on during an optimal time, such as early in the morning.
 Soaker hoses and drip irrigation make better use of the water by funneling it directly to the soil around the plant.
 A rain barrel system can also conserve water by catching rainwater for you to use in watering your plants.